Wealth of Donald Trump: Save America PAC

 The Save America PAC raised around $75 million during the first half of 2021.
 Though some was spent on Trump's travel costs, legal costs, and staff costs, none was spent on ballot reviews of the 2020 election, despite advertisements for donors to "join the fight to secure our elections".
 By the end of June 2021, the Save America PAC had paid over $200,000 to a legal firm associated with Trump's interactions with the House Select Committee on the January 6 Attack while paying nothing for the defense of hundreds of Trump supporters facing charges related to January 6.
 At that time, the Save America PAC and MAGA PAC combined had nearly $102 million in cash reserves.
+In October 2021, the RNC paid Trump's attorneys over $121,000 to address what the RNC claimed were "politically motivated legal proceedings waged against President Trump".

 The Save America PAC donated nothing to other candidates in January 2022.
 Through February 2022, it gave $205,000 to 41 federal candidates and $145,500 to 29 state candidates while sitting on over $110 million.
 It had over $99 million in cash at the end of July 2022 and $93 million at the end of August 2022.
 In October 2022, it transferred $60 million to the Make America Great Again Inc. super PAC (which also took in millions of dollars from other sources).
 The MAGA Inc. super PAC spent only $15 million on Republican Senate candidates in the November 2022 midterm elections; with $54 million remaining, it said its new goal was to reelect Trump in 2024.

 In the third quarter of 2022, Trump spent $22 million to fundraise $24 million.

 In 2022, the Save America PAC paid over $120,000 to the Brand Woodward Law firm, paying legal bills for Kash Patel and Walt Nauta, both of whom testified regarding the government documents Trump took to Mar-a-Lago.

+In 2023, about 10 percent of Trump's political fundraising was sent to the Save America PAC whose primary expense was his legal bills.
+That year, multiple Trump PACs spent a total of roughly $50 million of donor funds on Trump's legal bills.
+Most of the funds came from small-dollar donors.

+By late 2024, Save America had paid a total of over $90 million to attorneys working on his cases.